blob42/Instrukt/docs/source/install.md

 ## Extra Dependencies
 - xsel or xclip for copying messages to the clipboard.
 - fzf for fuzzy selecting.
-- libmagic: file type detection
+- libmagic: scanning and file type detection
 - sqlite: caching
 - docker: [optional] for Patreons with access to the docker based agents.